RyanNgCT/wonderland-ctf/README.md

 0xffffe00194eba080                      24...0      0      0 -------- ------      0
 0xffffe00194eba078                      393216      0      0 -------- ------      0
 ```
-`notepad.exe` is found with the process id of `4284`.
+Through observing the output, `notepad.exe` is found with the process id of `4284`.

 ## Step 2:
 A Google Search shows that SIP VOIP uses `microsip.exe`.
 We will need the process id of the program to create another smaller memory dump containing metadata and the data of that particular process.

-I used `netscan` to determine if there was an ip address tagged to the protocol, unfortunately it was incorrect.
+I used `netscan` to determine if there was an ip address tagged to the protocol, unfortunately an ip of `*:*` was displayed, so I probably had to dig deeper.
 ```
 root@attackdefense:~# vol.py -f memory_dump.mem --profile=Win10x64_10240_17770 netscan
 Volatility Foundation Volatility Framework 2.6.1